fynv/ScoreDraft/README.md

 **Exclusions**

-The above licenses only applie to the source code within the repository.
+The above licenses only apply to the source code within the repository.
 Binaries under /python_test are not included in the license.
 Including (not limited to):

 * Dlls from Qt5 are in LGPL license